7 Best Rewards Credit Cards in Singapore (2024): Citibank, OCBC, DBS & More

 The card’s definition of “online spending” is extremely broad, and includes everything from online grocery delivery to GrabPay credits.
 So, in essence, the card could potentially reward you for the bulk of your spending.

-On the downside, the DBS rewards points are the fastest to expire in a year compared to the other rewards’ credit cards.
+On the downside, the DBS rewards points are the fastest to expire (just 1 year!) compared to the other rewards’ credit cards.
 However, if you grocery shop for your household, you can redeem those points every now and then for NTUC vouchers which will come in very handy.

 What can I redeem DBS points for?